xBridge1/psychic-eureka/README.md

 # psychic-eureka
-Small currency converter project.
-Will probably be a dump repository for small projects utilizing java.
+a dump repository for small projects utilizing C#.